josmar-crwdstffng/angular/aio/content/guide/schematics-for-libraries.md

 ## Define a generation rule

-You now have the framework in place for creating the code that actually modifies the user's application to set it up for the service defined in your library.
+You now have the framework in place for creating the code that actually modifies the application for the user to set it up for the service defined in your library.

 The Angular workspace where the user installed your library contains multiple projects \(applications and libraries\).
 The user can specify the project on the command line, or let it default.